Ahtenus/minecraft-init/readme.markdown

 Good stuff
 ==========
-[Backup rotation script](https://github.com/adamfeuer/rotate-backups) Good if you want some kind or rolling of the world backups.
+[Backup rotation script](https://github.com/adamfeuer/rotate-backups) good if you want some kind or rolling of the world backups.